red-collar-official/flutter_kore/docs/di.md

 }
 ```

 You can unregister instances with <b>app.instances.unregisterInstance</b> method.
+This is useful when you need sigleton instance but only for some time.
+This way after instance is used you can unregister and dispose it.

 ### Accessing instances with global instances interface

 Instance collection ensures that object is initialized before you accessing it

 When you trying to get instance from collection instance will be initialized first,
-than all dependencies of this instance will be initialized, and etc. At the end you will get fully initialized object and every dependency in dependency tree of this object also will be initialized.
+then all dependencies of this instance will be initialized, and etc. At the end you will get fully initialized object and every dependency in dependency tree of this object also will be initialized.

 If you want to skip initialization of instance dependencies (for example if you need to just call some method from instance that do not require any of dependencies to be processed) you can pass <b>withoutConnections</b> flag to <b>app.instances.get<T>()</b>.